 EntertainmentCelebrities Matthew Perry says he can’t recall 3 years of ‘Friends’ Matthew Perry attends the White House Correspondents' Association Dinner in Washington, D.C. in 2013.
 Photo Credit: Getty Images By Frank Lovece Special to Newsday January 25, 2016 4:51 PM Print Share fbShare Tweet gShare Email While Matthew Perry could not join his “Friends” brethren at a recent taping of a TV special honoring the show’s director, he and his old cast-mates do discuss the possibility of a reunion episode.
 “I think the actors would actually be open to it,” Perry, 46, said on BBC Radio’s “The Chris Evans Breakfast Show” on Friday.
 “I do.
 I think we would be open to doing something — maybe some TV special.
 I don’t know about a movie,” like the “Entourage” or “Sex and the City” films.
 “It’s kind of tough,” he noted, “because sometimes when you do a reunion it’s terrible and it sort of ruins the memory of the good show that you’d done before. ...
 But I think the cast would be open to doing something like that at some point.”
 He and his fellow stars of the 1994-2004 NBC hit — Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc and David Schwimmer — have “talked about it a little bit, over dinner,” Perry said.
 “We like to get together for dinner and we have a good time together and it’s a really good group,” he added, describing his old castmates’ dynamic.
 “There’s isn’t a jerk in the group, and that really saved us for 10 years.”
 Perry — who contributed a recorded segment but otherwise missed Sunday’s taping of the James Burrows tribute, due to rehearsals in London for his play “The End of Longing” — also joked about the substance-abuse issues that have plagued him for many years.
 When a fellow guest on the radio show asked him to name his least-favorite “Friends” episode, Perry replied, “I think the answer is I don’t remember three years of it.”
 Amid laughter in response, someone asked, “You were pretty out of it, weren’t you, for a while?”
 “A little bit of the time I was a little out of it, yeah,” Perry answered, adding that his least-favorite episode is “somewhere between season three and six.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.